Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Q. Why doesn't the department use more sand?

 Our experience, and the body of research on the use of sand, indicate the benefits of abrasives (sand) applied to roadways are very minimal.
 Abrasives are easily displaced from the roadway by traffic and they have no ice melting properties.
 There are also negative environmental consequences such as air pollution and siltation of waterways.
+And after you factor in the higher application rates, frequency of applications, costs of sweeping and disposal, sand cost more than salt does.

 Q. What is